 Loading up the cart the signs look pretty good.
-The presentation is as slick as you’d expect from Electronic Arts – bold intro screens, a functional menu screen and the all-important 16-bit stills of said Lotuses.
+The presentation is as slick as you’d expect from Electronic Arts and Gremlin Graphics – bold intro screens, a functional menu screen and the all-important 16-bit stills of said Lotuses.

-I get that this is a Lotus game, what I don’t get is why all the cars look the same bar being in a different solid colour – it’s as though a late 80s racer has somehow infiltrated EA’s headquarters and stifled any kind of evolution (plot for a film? – Ed).
-The squashed nature of the track means there is hardly any depth which means a lot of the time you just cannot see what’s coming.
-Other obstacles (seriously?) like rocks and ponds appear as if from nowhere, you’ve one frame of animation to react.
-The (admittedly pretty) map screen is only visible before the race and if you miss a checkpoint (game over).
+I get that this is a Lotus game, what I don’t get is why all the cars look the same bar being in a different solid colour – it’s as though a late 80s racer has somehow infiltrated Gremlin’s headquarters and stifled any kind of evolution (plot for a film? – Ed).
+The squashed nature of the track means there’s hardly any depth which means a lot of the time you just cannot see what’s coming.
+Other obstacles (seriously?) like rocks and ponds appear as if from nowhere, you’ve about one frame of animation to react.
+The (admittedly pretty) map screen is only visible before and after the race.
 And the less said about the rain/snow effects the better.

 The speed of the game is good, it actually feels as though you’re heading somewhere quickly, tick.
-What is not good is how there never seems to be enough room on the (four lane) road.
-You’re constantly crowded out by other Lotus drivers drawn to you like some horrible metallic white/blue/yellow magnets.
+What’s not good is how there never seems to be enough room on the (four lane) road.
+You’re constantly crowded out by other Lotus drivers drawn to you.
 Couple this with the road signs, logs and whatnot and you’ve got a game that will have you tearing your hair out.

-The difficulty is ramped up from the first Forest level, meaning you’ll be stuck on it for quite a while.
+The difficulty is ramped up from the first ‘Forest’ level, meaning you’ll be stuck on it for quite a while.
 The timings between checkpoints leave little room for error – a couple of nudges from a blue or white “Esprit” and it’s all over.
 By the time (pun intended) you’ve got past the Forest you’ll be an expert, which can serve you for the next few levels then it all goes a bit Brighton Pier (all 50p coins and no return).

-Lotus is much like the flower – pretty to look at for a while until it withers and dies all too soon.
+Lotus is much like the flower.
+Pretty to look at for a while until it withers and dies all too soon.